Junko Tabei: Later activities

-Tabei continued her mountaineering pursuits, eventually climbing the highest mountain on each continent: Kilimanjaro (1980), Mt.
-Aconcagua (1987), Denali (1988), Mt.
-Elbrus (1989), Mount Vinson (1991), and Puncak Jaya (1992).
-Upon her successful climb of Puncak Jaya, she became the first woman to complete the Seven Summits challenge.
+Tabei continued her mountaineering pursuits, eventually climbing the highest mountain on each continent: Kilimanjaro (1980), Aconcagua (1987), Denali (1988), Elbrus (1989), Mount Vinson (1991), and Puncak Jaya (1992).
+Upon her successful climb of Puncak Jaya, she became the first woman to complete the Seven Summits.
 By 2005, Tabei had taken part in 44 all-female mountaineering expeditions around the world.
-She had a personal goal of climbing the highest mountain in every country in the world, and by the end of her lifetime she had completed at least 70 of these mountains.
+She had a personal goal to climb the highest mountain in every country in the world, and by the end of her lifetime she had completed at least 70 of these mountains.

 She never accepted corporate sponsorship after Mount Everest, preferring to remain financially independent.
 She saved money to fund her expeditions by making paid public appearances, guiding mountain-climbing tours, and tutoring local children in music and English.
 Tabei's friends and supporters sometimes donated food and equipment.

 In addition to her climbing, Tabei worked on ecological concerns; in 2000, she completed postgraduate studies at Kyushu University focusing on the environmental degradation of Everest caused by the waste left behind by climbing groups.
 Tabei was also the director of the Himalayan Adventure Trust of Japan, an organization working at a global level to preserve mountain environments.
-One of the trust's projects was to build an incinerator to burn climbers' rubbish.
+One of the trust's projects was to build an incinerator to burn climbers' trash.
 She also led and participated in "clean-up" climbs in Japan and the Himalayas alongside her husband and children.

 In May 2003, a celebration was held in Kathmandu to celebrate the 50th anniversary of the first successful summit of Mount Everest, and crowds of Nepalese people gathered to cheer a procession of past Everest climbers.
 Tabei and Sir Edmund Hillary were given a special place in the festivities for their respective achievements.

 Between 1996 and 2008, Tabei wrote and published seven books.
 Following the Great East Japan Earthquake in 2011, Tabei began organizing annual guided excursions up Mount Fuji for schoolchildren affected by the disaster.

 Death and legacy

 Tabei was diagnosed with stomach cancer in 2012, but continued with many of her mountaineering activities.
 In July 2016, despite her advancing illness, she led a youth expedition up Mount Fuji.
 She died in a hospital in Kawagoe on 20 October 2016.

 Before Tabei's death, an astronomer had named asteroid 6897 Tabei after her.

 On 22 September 2019, Google commemorated the 80th anniversary of her birth with a Doodle.
 The accompanying write-up gave her motivation slogan, "Do not give up.
 Keep on your quest."

-On 19 November 2019, a mountain range on Pluto was named Tabei Montes in honour of Tabei's mountaineering accomplishments.
+On 19 November 2019, a mountain range on Pluto was named Tabei Montes in honor of Tabei's mountaineering accomplishments.
 The theme for naming mountains on Pluto is "Historic pioneers who crossed new horizons in the exploration of the Earth, sea and sky".